-- Be respected as the policy formulating body of the school district. - Expect students, parents, teachers, and administrators to comply with state laws, and district policies as established by the Governing Board. - Expect parents to communicate their concerns, questions, and suggestions first with the teacher, then the administration, then the Director of Student Services, and finally with the Governing Board.
+Expect students, parents, teachers, and administrators to comply with state laws, and district policies as established by the Governing Board.

+Expect parents to communicate their concerns, questions, and suggestions first with the teacher, then the administration, then the Director of Student Services, and finally with the environment at each of the district's schools.